RuminahuiM/RuminahuiM.github.io/documents/04_Ansible/Playbook.md

 ## Requirements

-In order for a database collector to be created, I will need a few different informations that will be added by the person executing the playbook in the form of extra vars.
+In order for a database collector to be created, I will need a few different pieces of information that will be added by the person executing the playbook in the form of extra vars.
 This information can be found in a tool called ISAC, which keeps inventory of everything in our network.

 - **Collector Name**: This is the name the collector will have in our monitoring tool.
 The user will fill this following our current naming convention.
 - **Hostname**:       This is the FQDN (Fully Qualified Name) of the server hosting the database.
 - **Database Name**:  This is the FQDN of the database.
-- **SSL Cert**:       This is the OUM Idenfitier of the database or also known as SSL Certificate in the string, it is another FQDN similar to the database's.
+- **SSL Cert**:       This is the database identifier or also known as SSL Certificate in the string, it is another FQDN similar to the database's.

 ## Code